 To make this commitment a reality, CAMH has embarked on a bold, multi-phase redevelopment of our Queen Street site in Toronto.
-Our award-winning Transforming Lives Here redevelopment project will turn a stigmatized institution into an urban village—a health care centre unlike any other in the world, integrating a new model of client care into the fabric of Toronto’s most vibrant neighbourhood.
-The project will introduce new parks, shops and—most importantly—people into a site that has been cut off from the rest of the city for far too long.
-Our goal is to erase barriers, reduce stigma and improve care in the context of a civil society.
+Our award-winning Transforming Lives Here redevelopment project is turning a once-stigmatized institution into an urban village—a psychiatric hospital unlike any other in the world, integrating a new model of client care into the fabric of Toronto’s most vibrant neighbourhood.
+The project is introducing new parks, residences, cafes and—most importantly—people into a site that had been cut off from the rest of the city for far too long.
+We are erasing barriers, reducing stigma and improving care while enhancing our neighbourhood and building our city.

-With a new model of care—based on best-practice medicine and respect for clients and their families—in a new environment that decreases stigma, CAMH will continue to expand its role as a centre of health care excellence, transforming the lives of the people and the communities we serve.
+With a new model of care—based on best-practice medicine and the participation of clients and their families—in a new environment that decreases stigma, CAMH will continue to expand its role as a centre of health care excellence, transforming the lives of the people and the communities we serve.

 “The brain is an organ.
 It can malfunction—like the heart or any other organ—and this can result in mental illness.
 That is no one’s fault.
 I look forward to the day when society sees people with mental illness no differently from those with any other medical condition.”